The Bridge Project

 Get Involved

 Communicating is challenging enough for people who haven’t been to prison.
-Add in a period of institutionalization, and it becomes even more complicated.
+Add in a period of institutionalization, and it becomes even more difficult.

-Everyday Boston helps people on the inside prepare for communicating on the outside, whether it’s with parole officers, employers, loved ones, or neighbors.
+In order to succeed, people coming home from prison have to communicate effectively with people they do not know or may not understand, whether it’s loved ones, parole officers, employers, or neighbors.
 In these high-stakes interactions, where stereotypes often come into play, strong listening and communication skills can be a deciding factor in their ability to secure and maintain basic needs, from employment to housing to relationships.

-Everyday Boston’s training strengthens these critical interpersonal skills – from active listening to exercising curiosity to asking effective questions – all through the sharing of life stories.
-We also organize voluntary “Get Out of Your Own Head” story share events, which help spark connection, develop empathy, and ease loneliness in prison.
+Everyday Boston’s “Curiosity and Connection” training strengthens these critical interpersonal skills – from active listening to exercising curiosity to asking effective questions – all through the sharing of life stories.
+We provide this training inside prisons as well as in the community.

-The series is inspired by our ongoing partnership with Northeastern University’s Cradle-to-Prison Pipeline Project, in which we paired law students and returning citizens up on a a story collecting project with other returning citizens.
+The series was inspired by our partnership with Northeastern University, in which we paired law students and returning citizens up on a a story collecting project with other returning citizens.

 SPOTLIGHT: